EMERGE: Empirical predictions of galaxy merger rates since $z\sim6$: The Galaxy-Galaxy merger rate

 So far the model variations we have introduced have not resulted in extraordinary changes to our standard implementation.
 To place an upper limit on the merger rates we can expect from this model we explore an extreme case where galaxies are merged at the same time as their parent haloes merge.
 For this test we once again use our modified halo merger trees where substructure has been removed.
 This modification results in extreme changes for some model predictions that completely disagree with observational constraints.
 In particular the SMFs under-predict the abundances of galaxies with $\log_{10}(m/M_{\odot})\lesssim 11.3$, and small-scale clustering all but vanishes.
 As we are probing the merger rate \textit{per galaxy} the lower abundances can serve as an additional boost to the merger in the affected mass ranges.
 The end result is that we get higher merger rates at all masses, with the increase in rates becoming most pronounced for low mass galaxies.
 At the most extreme this approach results in a factor $\sim5$ higher merger rate than the reference case.

-Finally, we derive galaxy-galaxy merger rates by convolving average halo-halo merger rates with the SMF produced by our reference model.
-This method is analogous to that used in \citet[]{Hopkins2010}, who showed that it is robust to changes in dynamical friction, inclusion of substructure, and choice of mass function.
-In the last decade the quality of observed data has improved substantially, in particular we now have reliable measurements of galaxy properties beyond $z\approx2$, a noted limitation of the abundance matching model they employed for their core model \citep{Conroy2009}.
+Finally, we determine merger rates using the method described in \citet[]{Hopkins2010} but with updated halo-halo merger rates and SHMR to better match \textsc{emerge}.
+In this approach we derive galaxy-galaxy merger rates by convolving average halo-halo merger rates with the SHMR produced by our reference model SMF via abundance matching. \citet[]{Hopkins2010} showed that this method is robust to changes in dynamical friction, inclusion of substructure, and choice of mass function.
+In the last decade the quality of observational estimates of galaxy properties has improved substantially; in particular we now have reliable measurements of galaxy properties beyond $z\approx2$, a noted limitation of the abundance matching model they employed for their core model \citep{Conroy2009}.
 In this final test we investigate if the galaxy merger rate can be constrained using only the average halo-halo merger rate, and observed galaxy mass functions, or if we require the self consistent growth history contained in complete merger trees.

 Beyond the updated SMF we also make a few other changes to the model described in \citet[]{Hopkins2010}.
 For average halo-halo merger rates we adopt the model presented in \citet{FMB10} along with their best fit parameters.
 This formulation opts for a more simplified redshift evolution compared to \citet{Fakhouri2008}.
 The basic procedure for this abundance matching method can be summarised as follows: